hashnet/blogpostapi/README.md

 6. Implemented Swagger documentation for easy

 ## Future Plan
-Plan to implement in the future:
+1. Logging of all controller method either through manual logging or through AOP.
-Logging of all controller method either through manual logging or through AOP.
+2. Unit testing to test DB operations and HTTP Response Status along with Json body.
-Unit testing to test DB operations and HTTP Response Status along with Json body.
+3. plitting of properties files for PROD and DEV.
-Splitting of properties files for PROD and DEV.
+4. Move the username/password/role definition into databse.